 Our utmost priority is the health and safety of our employees, students, and all community members.
 In light of the ongoing coronavirus (COVID-19) outbreak, we uphold the standards of accountability and transparency when informing our community and the public of QF’s measures and response.
 This page includes all statements issued by QF with regard to COVID-19.

-QNCC is closed until further notice.
+QNCC is closed for events until further notice.

 QF believes its first responsibility is to take any necessary steps to safeguard the health and wellbeing of our community and contribute to public health in this situation.
 We also feel strongly that we can set an example for others in resilience, helping our community adapt while facing this unprecedented challenge by using the innovative solutions we’ve adopted over the years.

 Over the long term, we also feel that the contributions we make in developing solutions on global challenges, especially in health, are helping to make Qatar more able to cope with unexpected challenges like the current situation.

 At this time, no tours of QF facilities are available to the public.
 We will provide updates once tours become available again and would ask you to continue checking our website for details.